 To cut a recess, around a window corner for example, into a piece of plasterboard you can use a combination of the pad saw and the knife.
 Make the initial short cut into the board with the pad saw and then repeat the cutting process from the edge of the board to the end of the pad saw cut using the straight edge and the retractable knife.

-To fix plasterboard to a stud wall use galvanized clout nails or drywall screws.
+To fix plasterboard to a stud wall use galvanized clout nails or specific drywall screws.
 To apply plasterboard to a solid wall use the plaster board adhesive and the dot and dab method mentioned above.
 More on fixing plasterboard can be seen in our project here.

 When applying board to a ceiling make use of a “third arm” or “dead man” which will hold your plasterboard in place whilst you fix it to the ceiling joists.

 This is the process of applying plasterboard to a solid wall.
 Having cut your board to size, apply dots of plasterboard adhesive to the wall.
 Ensure that the edges of the board are well supported with adhesive especially where the skirting board will be fixed.